 A. One, in a tractor-trailer.
 New Mexico does not have any

 Class “A” passenger vehicles.
 So these licenses must always carry the

 “M” restriction.
-If the applicant does not test in a tractor-trailer
+If the applicant does not test in a tractor-trailer,

-rig, then the license will carry the “O” restriction as well.
+but tests in a truck-trailer combination, then the license will carry the “O” restriction as well.
 You will

 pick this up from the skills test score sheet.

 Q: A commercial license

 holder has his license revoked for a DWI in his personal car.
 Can he